passcod/blook/src/technical/starting-electronics/index.md

 Flux comes in two common forms:

 - a tin of rosin, which is pine tree sap and also used by violonists and in the medical field;
-- a syringe of liquid-at-room-temperature flux
+- a syringe of liquid-at-room-temperature flux (this might be diluted rosin or some other compound).

 Soldering kits will typically have a tin of rosin.
 That has its uses, but is honestly annoying and non-obvious; buy a syringe of flux and a [syringe applicator](#syringe-applicators) and you'll have